baiango/NOSMap/README.md

 - Need a decompiler to read the code 🗿🙄👽
 - 15% slower than the Rust hash map
 - Hard to debug even in Rust - Borderline nondeterministic dynamic linear probing mechanism
+- Very slow in find missing - I'll be rushing to improve it

 # 🧻🤣🤣🤣 References
 I learned new buzzwords to say.
 This is my name-dropping exercise. 😇